-External Audit provided an unqualified (i.e. favourable) opinion on the Statement of Accounts 2021-2022, and did not identify any significant weaknesses in our: governance arrangements, financial sustainability, or our economy, efficiency and effectiveness.6

-The external audit of 2022-2023's Statement of Accounts is expected to take place in summer 2023.
+On 10 May 2024, external auditors Grant Thornton provided an unqualified (i.e. favourable) opinion on the Statement of Accounts 2022/23, and have not identified any significant weaknesses in our: governance arrangements, financial sustainability, or our economy, efficiency and effectiveness.
+The external audit of 2023/24's Statement of Accounts is expected to take place in Summer 2024.

-6 Note: this is based on the most recent audit report provided by Grant Thornton Ltd (2021-2022 audit).
+Note: this is based on the most recent audit report provided by Grant Thornton Ltd (2022/23 audit).
 Grant Thornton define governance as: "Arrangements for ensuring that the Council makes appropriate decisions in the right way.
-This includes arrangements for budget setting and management, risk management, and ensuring the Council makes decisions based on appropriate information."
+This includes arrangements for budget setting and management, risk management, and ensuring the Council makes decisions based on appropriate information.".